-1.1 Objective
+1.1 Overview

 Electric Skateboards and Longboards have skyrocketed in popularity for personal transportation in urban cities & towns [1].
 Their nimble and speedy characteristics allow users to easily navigate long distances of congested vehicle or foot traffic, yet are small and lightweight enough to be carried around indoors.
 Despite their value as a useful transportation and recreational tool, it is clear from the relatively simple motor and user interface designs that nearly all consumer electric skateboards and longboards lack seemingly paramount safety features.
-Note: we will use the terms "electric skateboard" and "electric longboard" interchangeably for the rest of this document.
+Note that we will use the terms "electric skateboard" and "electric longboard" interchangeably for the rest of this document.
 To begin, no consumer electric longboard attempts to discern whether the user is physically on the longboard or has jumped/fallen off.
 Unfortunately, electric skateboard speed controllers do not make this distinction, and so it allows for highly dangerous scenarios where a user falls off the electric longboard while inadvertently maintaining the throttle.
-These electric longboards may then accelerate out of control â possibly toward pedestrians â having lost the weight of the user.
-Next, no consumer electric longboard includes mechanisms that attempt to mitigate wheel-slip, which is the result of the user providing too much throttle input, more than what the electric skateboard wheel's traction can handle.
-There are a wide variety of common situations where this can occur. such as traveling over uneven/gravel-like terrain, performing extremely hard turns, or even applying severe brake throttle while going at speed.
+These electric longboards may then accelerate out of control-possibly toward pedestrians-having lost the weight of the user.
+Next, no consumer electric longboard includes mechanisms that attempt to mitigate wheel-slip, which is the result of the user providing too much throttle input, more than what the electric skateboard wheels' traction can handle.
+This can occur when traveling over uneven/gravel-like terrain, performing extremely hard turns, or even applying severe braking throttle while going at speed, and more.
 In each of these cases, the electronic speed controllers will allow the powered wheels on the electric skateboard to overcome static friction, continually "slipping" across the ground.
 Wheel-slip is a significant safety risk as it dissolves the user's control of the board.
 It may upset the balance of the user, it may cause the electric longboard to slide out from under the user, and it may prevent the user from braking/slowing down the electric skateboard appropriately.
+While the statistics of electric longboards have not been formally studied, in the case of electric bicycles (another, more popular form of personal electric vehicle), roughly 30% of accidents were a result of wheel-slip-the most common among accident types [2].

-Regardless of the specifics, the safety of the electric longboard is compromised under wheel-slip conditions, causing the user to fall off the board, or even causing a collision between the user, board, obstacles, pedestrians, and more.
-To remedy these safety concerns, we plan to implement a twofold plan.
-First, we will integrate weight sensors within the deck and/or trucks of the longboard.
+To help remedy these safety concerns, we will implement a twofold plan.
+First, we will integrate weight sensors within the trucks of the longboard.
 Second, we will develop & utilize wheel-revolution sensors across each of the four wheels.
-We will then use that sensor data to identify whenever wheel-slip or user-ejection has occurred; when it is identified, we will interface with the motor controllers to reduce motor power to the responsible wheel(s) appropriately.
+We will then use that sensor data to identify whenever wheelslip or user-ejection has occurred; when it is identified, we will interface with the motor controllers to allow us to reduce motor power to the responsible wheel(s).
+Whenever we do identify a scenario where the user has fallen off of the board, we will ensure that the electric longboard is not allowed to accelerate more than a trivial amount.
+Further, whenever we identify that the rear, powered wheels are spinning considerably faster than the front, unpowered wheels, we will attempt to regain traction by dampening the throttle input until the difference is minimized.